VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

 `vmgateway` supports jwt based authentication.
 With jwt payload can be configured to give access to specific tenants and labels as well as to read/write.

-jwt token must be in following format:
+jwt token must be in one of the following formats:

+with `vm_access` claim as JSON object
 ```json
 {
   "exp": 1617304574,